-- 2. Compliance with adopted safety standards in the SSPP and the SPP. - Performance of annual safety inspections on all operational buses in accordance with Rule 14-90.009, F.A.C.
-3. (This should be signed by the Officer responsible for management of the bus transit system to certify compliance.)
+- 2. Compliance with adopted safety standards in the SSPP and the SPP. - 3.
+Performance of annual safety inspections on all operational buses in accordance with Rule 14-90.009, F.A.C.
+(This should be signed by the Officer responsible for management of the bus transit system to certify compliance.)

-Cutly Hernitard

-Signature () (/
+Signature (44 y Ar)

 Anthony Heyward Name (Printed or Typed):

-General Manager Title
+General Manager

+Titla